cs1302uga/cs1302-c4-alpha/README.rst

 it is provided to give you more example test cases that you can look at, compile, and run to help you when you debug your code.

+**NOTE:** The tester is not guaranteed to catch all bugs in your code.
+In fact, there are multiple recommendations in the provided comments that describe other important scenarios that students should test.
+We expect that you will add appropriate code to test those scenarios along with any other scenarios you identify while implementing this project.

 How to Compile and Run
 **********************